The first time I carved a reduction linocut was a revelation.

 I decided to render the carpet slightly skewed at this point (a spontaneous choice) and sharpied over a whole other design that I had planned but was looking too busy.
 You can see the effect that has on the print by finding the subtle edge of the figures.
 They're slightly lighter and more saturated compared to the barely darker, grayer background.

-I brought in a bit of details here on the hands and carved the tattoo on the lying down figure.
+I brought in a few details here on the hands and carved the tattoo on the lying down figure.
 I also added a bit of translucent pink thigh overlapping with white shirt.
 The opaque figure is wearing red pants, so when they overlap a white shirt...
 I tried to follow this logic all the way around but I ended up with white and dark yellow overlapping to make pale purple which--they don't.
 I'm a bit nervous that I'm asking you to look THIS closely at my art, haha.

 The third layer is my favourite for showing subtleties of skin tone.
 You can still see the difference between cheek and forehead but the definition around the eye and mouth make it look right.
 You can see the palm is paler that the forearm of the sitting figure, and the lines on that palm are subtle.
 I meant for this layer to be purple and I've been looking at it for hours, still can't decide if it's purple or brown or gray.
 My mom and I used to really disagree about this one pair of green pants I had that she thought were blue (see my bias).
 Ever since then I have been convinced that people see colours differently which is amazing.